Market researchers and brand marketers usually use five socioeconomic classes — Class A, B, C, D, E — when describing income segments of a population.

-Percentage Distribution of Socioeconomic Classes
+Percentage Distribution of Socioeconomic Classes in the Philippines

 This SWS survey shows that the high income AB classes represent only 1% of the families in the Philippine population.
 As expected, they are very, very few.
 If we are to translate this percentage into nominal terms, the AB classes number only 185,000 families.

 Therefore, six (6) out of every 10 Filipinos belong to Class D. Judging by this huge percentage, we can say that the “masa” population in the country is Class D.

 The poorest segment, Class E, also comprises a big chunk.
 Around 30% of Filipino families are classified under this class, which undoubtedly confirms that poverty in the Philippines remains prevalent.

-If we looked at income distribution, the results are also alarming.
+If we looked at income distribution, the results are alarming.
 Despite comprising only 1% of the Philippine population, income classes A and B own 9% of total incomes in the country.

-The reports we cited above may not be detailed and definitive enough for us to fully understand the income segments but they are a good start.
-We hope that in the future, more researches will emerge that will give us a clear and complete picture of the income classes in the Philippines.
+The reports we cited above may not be detailed and definitive enough for us to fully understand income segments in the country, but they provide a good foundation.
+We hope that in the future, more research will emerge that will give us a clear and complete picture of the income classes in the Philippines.

-Sources: NSCB, SWS, Getty Images
+Sources: NSCB, SWS